DotDev-Sudo/dashboard_v2/README.md

 ### Prerequisites
 Before running the project, ensure that the following prerequisites are fulfilled:
-1. A **Linux machine** with a containerization application like Docker, Podman, or Rancher.
+1. A **Linux, Windows or Mac machine** with a containerization application like Docker, Podman, or Rancher.
 2. Docker is recommended for this setup.

 If Docker is not installed, please follow the instructions in the **Prerequisites** section to install Docker or another containerization application.